roeger/icaps25.github.io/content/organization/conditions_for_acceptance.md

 ## Questionnaire

-The ACs are invited to copy and paste the structure below on their meta-reviews and add their detailed comments to flesh out their answers.
+The ACs are invited to copy and paste the structure below on their meta-reviews and add detailed comments to flesh out their answers.

 ### Content